Joeshmoe03/ASL-classification/README.md

 ## **Dependencies**

 Have installed Python and Conda.
 When attempting to train use a GPU with [compatible Python/Cuda/Tensorflow versions](https://www.tensorflow.org/install/source#gpu).
-See CPUrequirements.txt and/or CPUenvironment.yml.
+See ./dependencies/requirements.txt and/or ./dependencies/environment.yml.
 Consider [conda](https://docs.conda.io/en/latest/).